thisdotrob/family-monolith/mobileapp/INTERNAL_DISTRIBUTION.md

   - Verify: `eas --version`
 - Login to Expo: `eas login`
 - In this repo, the mobile scaffold selects the app module by `APP_ID` via `mobileapp/src/selectMobileApp.ts` and per-app metadata via `mobileapp/app.config.ts`.
-- EAS build profiles are defined in `mobileapp/eas.json` (placeholder, groceries, trips).
+- EAS build profiles are defined in `mobileapp/eas.json` (placeholder).

 ## Overview